Academic Collaborative Center Climate & Energy

 For example, there are few incentives for citizens to actually change their behavior: complex regulations stand in the way of good initiatives, and cooperation amongst the government, the business community, and civil society organizations is often difficult.
 What we need is not only technological innovation, but also social innovation.

-More articles in Tilburg University Magazine
+Articles in Tilburg University Magazine

 Within Tilburg University, various disciplines collaborate on energy and climate research.
 The researchers do this together with the government and civil society organizations.
 The disciplines are united in the Community Climate & Energy Transition.